Gödel metric: Closed timelike curves

 Because of the homogeneity of the spacetime and the mutual twisting of our family of timelike geodesics, it is more or less inevitable that the Gödel spacetime should have closed timelike curves (CTCs).
 Indeed, there are CTCs through every event in the Gödel spacetime.
 This causal anomaly seems to have been regarded as the whole point of the model by Gödel himself, who was apparently striving to prove that Einstein's equations of spacetime are not consistent with what we intuitively understand time to be (i. e. that it passes and the past no longer exists, the position philosophers call presentism, whereas Gödel seems to have been arguing for something more like the philosophy of eternalism).

 Einstein was aware of Gödel's solution and commented in Albert Einstein: Philosopher-Scientist that if there are a series of causally-connected events in which "the series is closed in itself" (in other words, a closed timelike curve), then this suggests that there is no good physical way to define whether a given event in the series happened "earlier" or "later" than another event in the series:

 In that case the distinction "earlier-later" is abandoned for world-points which lie far apart in a cosmological sense, and those paradoxes, regarding the direction of the causal connection, arise, of which Mr. Gödel has spoken.

 Such cosmological solutions of the gravitation-equations (with not vanishing A-constant) have been found by Mr. Gödel.
 It will be interesting to weigh whether these are not to be excluded on physical grounds.

 Globally nonhyperbolic

-If the Gödel spacetime admitted any boundary-less temporal hyperslices (e.g. a Cauchy surface), any such CTC would have to intersect it an odd number of times, contradicting the fact that the spacetime is simply connected.
+If the Gödel spacetime admitted any boundaryless temporal hyperslices (e.g. a Cauchy surface), any such CTC would have to intersect it an odd number of times, contradicting the fact that the spacetime is simply connected.
 Therefore, this spacetime is not globally hyperbolic.